mikedougherty/dockvpn/README.md

 - two OpenVPN server configurations (for UDP and TCP),
 - an OpenVPN client profile.

-Then, it starts two OpenVPN server processes (one on 1194/udp, another on 443/tcp).
+Then, it starts an OpenVPN server processes on 1194/udp.

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.
 It means that you can start another